Quantco/glum/README.md

 ```
 H = X^T @ diag(hessian_rows) @ X
 ```
-where `hessian_rows` is a vector with length equal to the number of observations and is equal to...
+where `hessian_rows` is a vector with length equal to the number of observations composed of the non-data-matrix components of the Hessian calculation (see above).

 Instead of computing `H` directly, we will compute updates to `H`: `dH`